Drilling operation launched at Tapovan tunnel to rescue trapped workers | Science-Environment

-Rescuers launched a drilling operation on Thursday at the Tapovan tunnel, where an estimated 30-35 people have been trapped since a flash flood battered various villages and hydro-power projects in Uttarakhand's Chamoli district, claiming 34 lives, while about 170 people are still missing.
+Rescuers launched a drilling operation on Thursday at the Tapovan tunnel, where an estimated 30-35 people are trapped since a flash flood battered various villages and hydro-power projects in Uttarakhand's Chamoli district, claiming 34 lives, while about 170 people are still missing.

 The focal point of the multi-agency rescue operation for the last over four days remains the more-than-1.5-km-long ''head-race tunnel'' of the total 2.5 km of the tubular structure, as every passing minute is mounting concerns over the safety of those trapped inside.